 Located between State Avenue and Washington Boulevard, bordered by 11th Street and Waterway Drive, Big Eleven Lake is a green oasis in downtown Kansas City, Kansas.
 Originally designed as part of the Waterway Park Complex in 1911 by the landscape architecture firm Hare & Hare, the 3.8-acre park is a beloved outdoor spot that has been enjoyed by Kansas City, Kansans for generations.

 Big Eleven was originally conceived of as the northern anchor of the larger park design.
-Before construction of the park complex, the Waterway Park site was considered to be an “unsightly hole”.
-Situated 30 feet below Minnesota Ave, the site posed construction obstacles and therefore the lowest and central point of the park became be the focus of the design, a sunken water garden with a reflecting pool, flanked by two lakes to the north and south.
-The sunken garden featured native plants and water lilies, fed by natural springs.
+Before construction of the park complex, the Waterway Park site was considered to be an “unsightly hole.”
+Situated 30 feet below Minnesota Ave, the site posed construction obstacles, and therefore the lowest and central point of the park became the focus of the design, a sunken water garden with a reflecting pool, flanked by two lakes to the north and south.
+The sunken garden featured native plants and water lilies fed by natural springs.
 The southern lake was located at the current Waterway Park site.
 Unfortunately, the lower lake and sunken garden were filled in in the 1930s due to the high cost of maintenance.
-Waterway Park remains a popular neighborhood park and the sunken gardens site is currently used as a city parking lot.
+Waterway Park remains a popular neighborhood park, and the site of the sunken garden is currently used as a city parking lot.